Jmcgill007/spacexAPI/README.md

 Unforutnately the earlier launches don't have photos but check out the newer launches further down on the page.
 Some excellent imagery!
 >Checkout this the deployed version here: https://japollo-spacex.herokuapp.com/

+More to come and be added to this project soon.
+Currently Bug Hunting!